Rafi-Siddiki/KeyCloak-HA/README.md

 ### ✅ Result

 The Flask app will now run in the background and automatically restart on failure or reboot.
+You can now access the app on `http://10.9.0.70:5000`

 ---